bricaud/gremlin-server-3.2.5-REST/README.md

 ```
 docker build -t gremlin-container .
 ```
-This will create a docker image with name "gremlin-container".
+This will create a docker image with name `gremlin-container`.
-The graph database is configured using the files in the "files/" folder.
+The graph database is configured using the files in the `files/` folder.
 The Gremlin server will serve resquests on port 8182 using the REST API.

-On startup, the server loads the graph from the file "files/treeoflife.graphml".
+On startup, the server loads the graph from the file `files/treeoflife.graphml`.
 See the [TinkerGraph configuration section](http://tinkerpop.apache.org/docs/current/reference/#_configuration_2) for more details.